Why Are There Exactly Eight Constitutions? The Discovery Behind Eight Constitution Medicine

 A Note on Self-Diagnosis

-In my years of ECM practice, I consistently saw patients who had attempted to self-diagnose their constitution using questionnaires or online tools.
+In my years of Eight Constitution Medicine practice, I consistently saw patients who had attempted to self-diagnose their constitution using questionnaires or online tools.
 Self-diagnosis in ECM carries real risk.
 The constitutional pulse requires a trained practitioner to read accurately.
-Even among experienced ECM clinicians, a single pulse reading yields the correct type roughly 40–60% of the time.
+By the informal cross-checking that ECM practitioners do among themselves, even an experienced clinician’s single pulse reading lands on the correct type only roughly 50–60% of the time.
 Multiple sessions incorporating constitutional acupuncture response and dietary feedback are typically needed to confirm the type.
 An incorrect constitutional diagnosis, maintained over months or years through the wrong dietary regimen, can produce measurable harm.

 Related Posts